loopbackio/loopback-next/docs/site/DataSource-generator.md

 ### Arguments

-`<name>` - Required name of the datasource to create as an argiment to the command.
+`<name>` - Required name of the datasource to create as an argument to the command.
 If provided, the tool will use that as the default when it prompts for the name.